 The teenage years can be a strange and difficult time for everyone involved.
 During this time, the family dynamic can change dramatically.
 Teenagers begin to fight for their independence and parents fight to maintain control.

 Every young person can respond to difficulty in life differently.
 Where one child may express their thoughts and feelings, another may act out.
-A young person going through stress may repress their emotions; their behaviour may start to change as may not feel they have anyone to talk to.
+A young person going through stress may repress their emotions; their behaviour may start to change as they may not feel they have anyone to talk to.

 When going through these changes, it is important to let your child know you are there for support.
 However, they may not feel confident enough to discuss their issues with you.
 This is where a youth coach can help – they are an impartial source of support who can listen and understand the challenges your child is facing.

 As a Youth Resilience Coach and a mother, I really understand teenagers (I have two teenage children of my own, a 16-year-old daughter and a 14-year-old son so I know what you may be going through!).
 I work with the young person to identify their needs and discuss their concerns and act as the support beside them while they jump the hurdles toward a stable future.
 While some will need their hand held throughout the journey, others may only need to be pointed in the right direction.
 I get them to open up and share with me their problems quickly through coaching.
 I work with young people on their level and tailor each session to their needs, learning type and personality.
 I get to the heart of their problem with speed and empower them to make some positive life changes.
-The children see me as a Mentor who provides a neutral and confidential space for them to talk and has some great ideas to make their lives happier.
+The children see me as a Mentor who provides a neutral, safe and confidential space for them to talk and has some great ideas to make their lives happier.

 there are so many benefits to youth